abhishek-sh26/VSD_QUADRON_RTL2GDS_SOC_IMPLEMENTATION/README.md

 ## These files confirm that the firmware compilation and RTL simulation were executed successfully as part of the standalone verification flow.

 ## To veiw waveform of the output install gtkwave
     - sudo apt install gtkwave

 ## after installaton completed successfully veiw output with following command :
     - gtkwave RTL-spi_master.vcd spi_master.gtkw

 <img width="1212" height="198" alt="gtkwave spi_master" src="https://github.com/user-attachments/assets/ba08dd26-c460-4e89-beb2-ea91c7167f4d" />

 <img width="1280" height="800" alt="spi master o:p wave" src="https://github.com/user-attachments/assets/fdfc0bd2-e78f-4dd3-b2a5-c3fb0c967f94" />

+## Task 2 — Understand the Verification Flow
+### The standalone verification tests are controlled by a Makefile-based simulation flow.
+### When the make command is executed, the Makefile automatically performs a sequence of steps to compile the firmware, prepare the simulation environment, run the simulator, and determine the PASS/FAIL result.

+### The overall verification flow is described below.

+## Step 1 — Firmware Compilation

+### The firmware program (spi_master.c) is compiled using the RISC-V cross compiler.
+### This step generates the compiled firmware executable:
+    - spi_master.elf
+- The .elf file contains the machine instructions that will run on the simulated processor.